VJAI/about.me/README.md

 ![Screen Shot](https://github.com/VJAI/about.me/blob/master/Github_Settings.png)

+- Rename the "Repository Name" to **<github_user_name>.github.io**.

 - Navigate to the GitHub Pages section and open the "Source" dropdown.
 Select the option "master branch".

 ![Screen Shot](https://github.com/VJAI/about.me/blob/master/Github_Pages.png)

-- Save the changes and GitHub will display the URL through which you can access the resume in the same section and it would be something like <github_user_name>.github.io/about.me.
+- Save the changes and GitHub will display the URL through which you can access the resume in the same section and it would be something like **https://<github_user_name>.github.io**.
 Hit the url and verify you can access the page.

 ## Screenshots